dell/ansible-datadomain/docs/document.md

     dellemc.datadomain.replication:
         state: set
         option:
-            bandwidth: 50 #Set the network bandwidth (Bps) for the des restorer
+            bandwidth: 50 #Set the network bandwidth (Bps) for the restorer
             delay: 100 #Set the network delay (ms) for the restorer

   - name: Resynchronize replication between the source and destination